 It is the policy of the District to fill authorized position vacancies with the most qualified individuals available.
 The District also endeavors to provide promotional opportunities for qualified employees.
-The probationary period for a newly promoted District employee \\\\\\, or an employee transferred to a new classification, shall be six (6) months, and may be extended asis set forthout in Section 4.4 Probationary Status - At Will EmploymentB.
+The probationary period for a newly promoted District employee is set forth in Section 4.4 B.

-Promoted employees failing to complete probation will-may be returned to their former position or a similar position in a similar pay grade provided that such a position is available, unless they are terminated for cause.
+Promoted employees failing to complete probation may be returned to their former position or a similar position in a similar pay grade provided that such a position is available, unless they are terminated for cause.
 However, if no such position is available, the employee may be laid off, or may, at the discretion of the General Manager, be offered a lower position if a vacant position is available and if the employee is qualified for that position.

-Section 4.7 Employment and Supervision of District Employees who are RelatiRelated or ves Who Have A Conflicting Personal Relationship
+Section 4.7 Employment and Supervision of District Employees who are Related or Who Have A Conflicting Personal Relationship

 The District permits the employment of individuals of the same family or those who have a personal relationship.
-However, Tto avoid any potential for a conflict of interest or perceived conflict of interest, favoritism or perceived favoritism, personal/family obligations, or conflicts, or adverse impacts to supervision, safety, security and morale in the workplace, it is necessary to the District reserves the right to restrict the employment and supervision of relatives employees who are relatives of, or who have a conflicting personal relationship of with, elected officials, appointed officials, and employees of the District.
-Relatives, as defined in this section, shall include spouse or registered domestic partner, child, stepchild, parent, stepparent, mothers/fathers-in laws, siblings, brothers/sisters-in-law, step-brother/sister, cousins, aunts/uncles, nieces/nephews, grandparents, or any other relative related by blood or marriage living in the same household.
-Conflicting personal relationship, as defined in this section, shall include individuals with membership in the same household, including domestic partners; individuals involved in a consensual romantic, intimate or sexual relationship; a business relationship where individuals are engaged in joint enterprise for profit or investments; or any other close personal relationship that adversely impacts supervision, safety, security and morale in the workplace.
+However, to avoid any potential for a conflict of interest or perceived conflict of interest, favoritism or perceived favoritism, personal/family obligations, conflicts, or adverse impacts to supervision, safety, security and morale in the workplace, the District reserves the right to restrict the employment and supervision of employees who are relatives of, or who have a conflicting personal relationship with, elected officials, appointed officials, and employees of the District.
+Relatives, as defined in this section, shall include spouse or registered domestic partner, child, stepchild, parent, stepparent, mothers/fathers-in laws, siblings, brothers/sisters-in-law, stepbrother/sister, cousins, aunts/uncles, nieces/nephews, grandparents, or any other relative related by blood or marriage.
+Conflicting personal relationship, as defined in this section, shall include gouestic partners; individuals involved in a consensual romantic, intimate or sexual relationship; a business relationship where individuals are engaged in joint enterprise for profit or investment; or any other close personal relationship that adversely impacts supervision, safety, security and morale in the workplace.

-Taking into account the provisions above, Tthe following restrictions will apply:
+Taking into account the provisions above, the following restrictions will apply: